skurhse/fisher/modules/fibnum/README.md

 The sequence commonly starts from 0 and 1, although some authors start the sequence from 1 and 1, or from 1 and 2, as did Fibonacci.

-The Fibonacci numbers were first described in Indian mathematics as early as 200 BC in work by poet and mathmetician [Acharya Pingala](https://en.wikipedia.org/wiki/Pingala) on enumerating patterns of Sanskrit poetry.
+The Fibonacci numbers were first described in Indian mathematics as early as 200 BC in work by poet and mathmetician [Acharya Pingala](https://en.wikipedia.org/wiki/Pingala) on enumerating patterns of Sanskrit poetry, in a sequence called *mātrāmeru*.

 ![Pingala](https://github.com/skurhse/fisher/assets/8763488/165a72ce-aaba-4503-9cfb-9315ed49cdf4)

+Pingala was a scholar in the Maurya Empire, was a geographically extensive Iron Age historical power in South Asia.

 The Fibonacci numbers are named after the Italian mathematician Leonardo of Pisa, also known as [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci).